All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medical expense tax deduction.
 If your total medical expenses exceed 7.5% of your adjusted gross income, you may be able to deduct them on your federal tax return.
 This includes prescription medications.
 Consult a tax professional for your specific situation.

-Dependent Care FSAs do not cover medications.
+Dependent Care FSAs don't cover medications.
 Make sure you're using the correct type of account.

-Documentation is essential.
+Documentation is important.
 For any of these options, keep records of: - Your prescription - Receipts from the pharmacy - Provider consultation invoices - Any other related medical expenses

 These savings options can meaningfully reduce the effective cost of your treatment.
 Combined with the already lower cost of compounded medications compared to brand-name versions, treatment may be more affordable than you think.